arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 varies.
 The levels of support are categorized as full, provisional, or no support.
 This table provides the definition for each level of support.

-.. note:: Exercises and tools that are not supported are not available for adding to your course unless you enable a setting in Studio.
-For more information, see :ref: TO COME

 .. list-table::
    :widths: 25 60